OrianaVenture/VentureValheim/Progression/README.md

 ## Changelog

+### 0.1.3

+* Created save recovery patch to fix duplicate world modifiers entry
+* GlobalKeyAdd use false for canSaveToServerOptionKeys parameter to avoid duplicate entry

 ### 0.1.2

 * Added check to ensure player events key is not added multiple times after restart (part of corruption issue)